 Without proper facilities, personnel, equipment and resources, she could never unravel this mystery.
 She needed more than just Salvatrice’s dreams.
 She needed more brains, more minds to throw at these questions in order to decipher the mystery.
 They had to be the correct minds, as well.

 If she was successful, she might be able to ascend beyond this fallen place, beyond this accursed ocean beneath a dying sky.

 Millennia dreamed of an Empire that spanned more than just the territory of Aer.

 And if she was correct about the world; and if Salvatrice’s dreams proved true–

 “Pontiff, the defenders of the inner sanctum have surrendered.”

 Rosemont reported the good news.
 On the bridge’s main screen, they connected to cameras showing the interior of Amaryllis being surrendered to several Volker and Jagd class Divers that had been sent from the Papal Guard fleet.
-Millenia’s Paladins had routed the opposition.
+Millennia’s Paladins had routed the opposition.
 Amaryllis was hers.
 With it, Skarsgaard’s secular government was no more.
 All of the state bowed to her.

-Millenia grinned from ear to ear.
+Millennia grinned from ear to ear.
 She wanted to burst out laughing, but controlled herself.